Rod-Persky/investoscope-easy-update/README.md

 ## Common Issues

-The output will show any issue that has occrred giving a few seconds before disappearing.
+The output will show any issue that has ocurred giving a few seconds before disappearing.
 You may wish to read the output to diagnose what happened, otherwise simply open a git issue.
+If you do wish to debug, the main entry point is update.py in the Resources folder which can be run from terminal.

-You will need python 3 installed, you should do this using either homebrew or the official python installer.
+You will need python 3 installed, you should do this using homebrew or the official python installer.

-I will do not know how to code sign this app, you will have to enable the use of apps from 'unknown' developers.
-The first time you open the app you will need to control + click and select open from the menu.
+**On first run the app you will need to control + click and select open from the menu**.
+This is due to app not being codesigned.
+Whilst opening first time without this would be ideal, it really isn't a problem as all subsequent launches will not exhibit this problem.
+The value of a dev licence / codesigning to improve this is truely marginal, however don't let this stop you gifting a licence / certificate for this project.

 The method is totally against all TOSs for these services, however the method emulates you manually browsing to these sites -- we also are extremely concientious about the data requests and download minimal data.
-These providers are within their best interests to impliment anti-botting measures therefore I must stress that *THERE IS NO WAY I CAN GUARENTEE THAT THE DATA IS ACCURATE*.
+These providers are within their best interests to impliment measures that prevent the program from working therefore I must stress that **THERE IS NO WAY I CAN CERTIFY THAT THE DATA IS ACCURATE**.

 ## Data Accuracy